 Biochar for aquarium and water filtration

 Biochar replaces activated carbon in water filtration media.
-Using activated carbon to clean fish aquariums is well documented – a summary of the two main methods (chemical and biofilter) is at Federation of British Aquatic Societies (fbas).
+Using activated carbon to clean fish aquariums is well documented – a summary of the two main methods (chemical and biofilter) is at Federation of British Aquatic Societies (FBAS).

 We believe biochar offers something very unique over activated carbon filters: